Pool opening, as a process, is pretty much the reverse of the pool closing. It’s a topic that we’ve done before ~ many times.

 TESTING YOUR POOL WATER

 Test Kit Type: I don’t care if you use test strips or test kits (sorry, Dr. Pool), but it should be a 5-way test kit, so you can check Chlorine, pH, Alkalinity, Calcium and Stabilizer.
-Smaller kits won’t check all five levels, and you’ll never achieve true ‘water balance’, unless you have a local pool store that does water tests.
+Smaller kits won’t check all five levels, and you’ll never achieve true ‘water balance’, unless you want to take a water sample to a local pool store, for an “analysis” and “recommendations”.

 Shelf Life: Test your pool water with fresh test strips or test kit.
 The strips usually have a date code on the bottom of the bottle, and generally last about 3 yrs from manufacturing date.
 Test kit reagents should be replaced if they had frozen during winter, or been exposed to sunlight, or over 2-3 yrs old.